 Electrical potential energy is potential energy that results from conservative Coulomb forces.
 This energy is associated with the configuration of various point charges in a defined system.

 It can also be called electrostatic potential energy.

 An object can have electrical potential energy due to two main elements: its own electrical charge and its position relative to other electrically charged objects.

 Chemical Potential Energy

 Chemical bonds are capable of storing potential energy.
 Chemical potential energy is related to the structural arrangement of atoms or molecules.
-This arrangement can be the result of chemical bonds within a molecule or in another way.
+This arrangement may be the result of chemical bonds within a molecule or otherwise.

 Chemical energy can be transformed into other forms of energy through a chemical reaction.